Frante23/Frante23/README.md

 # 💫 About Me:
-Full-Stack Developer specializing in building scalable, performant web applications with a strong foundation in IT Infrastructure and<br>Cybersecurity.
-Adept at bridging the gap between software development and systems engineering, with a focus on implementing secure coding<br>practices, containerized deployments, and cloud security.
+Full-Stack Developer with a strong foundation in IT Infrastructure and Cybersecurity.
+Adept at bridging the gap between software development and systems engineering, with a focus on implementing secure coding practices, containerized deployments, and cloud security.
 Proven track record of delivering end-to-end applications while proactively identifying architectural vulnerabilities and optimizing system infrastructure.<br>

 ## 🌐 Socials: